WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/vload_lane
 - the instruction (VLOAD_LANE V128 n memarg laneidx) is valid with the function type [I32, V128] -> [V128] if:
-  - the memory type C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to (n / 8).
   - laneidx is less than (128 / n).

 Instr_ok/vstore
 - the instruction (VSTORE V128 memarg) is valid with the function type [I32, V128] -> [] if:
-  - the memory type C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to ($size(V128) / 8).

 Instr_ok/vstore_lane
 - the instruction (VSTORE_LANE V128 n memarg laneidx) is valid with the function type [I32, V128] -> [] if:
-  - the memory type C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to (n / 8).
   - laneidx is less than (128 / n).